 1. Summary Proceedings.
 In certain instances, state law allows an agency to take action without first holding a hearing.
+These proceedings are usually referred to as "summary proceedings."
 In most cases, action taken without a prior hearing must be promptly followed by a hearing that affords the party an opportunity to present its side of the case.
 For example, both A.R.S. §§ 41-1064(C) and 41-1092.11(B) provide for summary suspensions: "[i]f the agency finds that public health, safety or welfare imperatively requires emergency action, and incorporates a finding to that effect in its order," the agency may summarily suspend a license pending formal "proceedings for revocation or other action."
-Generally, the hearing must be held less than sixty days after the summary action.
+These statutes also provide that the agency must promptly institute further proceedings and decide the case.
+Although the courts have not provided a specific time period that satisfies the promptness requirement, the hearing must be held less than sixty days after the summary action.
 Dahnad v.
 Buttrick, 201 Ariz.
-394, 400, ¶ 24, 36 P.3d 742, 748 (App.
-2001) (finding commencement of hearing nearly sixty days after summary action violates due process).
+394, 400, ¶24, 36 P.3d 742, 748 (App.
+2001) (finding commencement of hearing nearly sixty days after summary action violates due process)).

-The decision to proceed without a hearing should be made with caution.
+Such provisions of law, however, should be balanced against the constitutional rights of the licensee, and the decision to proceed without a hearing should be made with great caution.
+In addition, where summary action is necessary but notice can be provided to the affected party without jeopardizing the public health, safety, or welfare, the agency should try to notify the affected party in the form most practicable under the circumstances.
+See Cleveland Bd. of Educ. v.
+Loudermill, 470 U.S. 532, 544 (1985).
 If the agency provides notice and an opportunity to attend a public meeting to institute a summary action, upon request, the licensee must be allowed to address the agency regarding the allegations.
-Dahnad, 201 Ariz. at 399, ¶ 21, 36 P.2d at 747.
+Dahnad, 201 Ariz. at 399, ¶21, 36 P.2d at 747.